Lawyers for Silvio Berlusconi Cite New Evidence in Fraud Case

 But Berlusconi's lawyers say new evidence proves the three-time prime minister is not guilty of the case's central charges.
 They are calling for the vote to be canceled, or at least delayed, until the new evidence can be evaluated.

-The new evidence involves Dominique Appleby, a former assistant to Frank Agrama, a producer and director best known for low-budget B-movies, including Dawn of the Mummy, Queen Kong and several films in the Robotech series.
-Agrama was one of several figures convicted alongside Berlusconi in August.
-Appleby worked for him for seven years, ending in 1996.
+The new evidence involves Dominique Appleby, a former executive at Harmony Gold USA, whose CEO, Frank Agrama, was one of several figures convicted alongside Berlusconi in August.
+Appleby worked with Agrama for seven years, ending in 1996.

 Appleby emerged this week to state Berlusconi was not guilty of fraud charges.
 The Italian press reported that Appleby said Agrama boasted to her about keeping Berlusconi in the dark about the details of the film rights case at the center of Berlusconi's conviction.

-It is unclear whether the claims from Appleby, whom press reports say has a history of financial troubles and tax liens, will be enough to delay Wednesday's vote.
+It is unclear whether the claims from Appleby will be enough to delay Wednesday's vote.
 As of late Tuesday, there was no indication that would be the case.

 But Berlusconi's lawyers, who claim to have more witnesses to corroborate Appleby's statements, said they would petition magistrates to reopen the case.
 If that happens, it would be unusual but not unprecedented: While the Supreme Court ruling is considered final, laws allow for a case to be reopened if new evidence comes to light.